Corporate Governance

 After completing the course, students will be familiar with the main issues in current debates about corporate governance.
 They will be familiar with central theoretical and empirical approaches to understanding corporate governance.
 The course provides a solid background that will allow them to discuss and evaluate corporate governance issues in a professional context.

-• know the main features of the corporate governance framework within which all modern corporations operate, and why this framework is the way it is
+• Understand the features of the corporate governance framework within which all modern corporations operate, and why this framework is the way it is

-• know the main current debates in corporate governance
+• Know the current debates in corporate governance

-• Are able come up with ideas for how corporate governance questions can be studied with a theory model
+• Formulate ideas for how corporate governance questions can be studied with a theory model

-• Are able come up with ideas for how corporate governance questions can be studied with an empirical model
+• Formulate ideas for how corporate governance questions can be studied with an empirical model

-• Are able to interpret results from theoretical and empirical studies on corporate governance questions
+• Interpret results from theoretical and empirical studies on corporate governance questions

-• Are able to discuss issues in corporate governance with confidence, based on a broad knowledge of empirical and theoretical approaches as well as substantive issues
+• Discuss issues in corporate governance with confidence, based on a broad knowledge of empirical and theoretical approaches as well as substantive issues

-• Are able to see why corporate financing takes the forms that it does
+• Understand why corporate financing takes the forms that it does

-• Are able to identify subtle incentive problems, and possible remedies, in investor-manager relationships
+• Identify subtle incentive problems, and possible remedies, in investor-manager relationships

-• Are able to reflect in an informed and independent way about corporate governance, and more generally about the role of corporations in society
+• Reflect in an informed and independent way about corporate governance, and more generally about the role of corporations in society

 • Teaching